Can You Take a Drone On a Plane Without Getting in Trouble?

 2) Pack the Drone Correctly

-Confirm that the drone is off, and cover the switches with tape to prevent accidental activation.
+Turn the drone off and secure switches with tape to prevent accidental activation.

 If you are going to be traveling over long distances when shooting your videos or taking photos, you may want to pack the drone in a soft backpack.